Retain or Reframe? A Computational Framework for the Analysis of Framing in News Articles and Reader Comments: Framing Effects across Topics and Outlets

+Here, we are interested in the marginal effect of $\text{frame}_d$ on $y$ as derived from the fitted model coefficients.
 Figure~\ref{fig:retention_type} displays the frame retention patterns separately for each dominant article frame.
 Looking at the spread of frames along the x- and y-axis independently, we can see that the extent of retention varies by frame.
-Specifically, frames such as "Political and Policies", "Economic", and "Health and Safety" show high retention rates.
-In contrast, "Morality", "Fairness and Equality", and "Cultural Identity" exhibit substantially lower retention rates, suggesting that readers are more likely to reframe content that is presented through frames that require alignment with personal beliefs or values to be accepted \citep{chong2007framing}.
+Specifically, frames such as ``Political and Policies'', ``Economic'', and ``Health and Safety'' show high retention rates.
+In contrast, ``Public Opinion'', ``Fairness and Equality'', and ``Cultural Identity'' exhibit substantially lower retention rates.
+This suggests that readers are more likely to reframe content that is presented through frames that require alignment with personal beliefs or values to be accepted \citep{chong2007framing}.

-To formally test whether the frame choices in reader comments were influenced by the frames used in the corresponding articles --- that is, whether the distribution of frames in comments is not independent of the article's dominant frame --- we conducted chi-squared tests of independence.
+To formally test whether the frame choices in reader comments were influenced by the frames used in the corresponding articles -- that is, whether the distribution of frames in comments is not independent of the article's dominant frame -- we conducted chi-squared tests of independence.
 For each source frame $f$, we tested the null hypothesis that the presence of $f$ in an article is independent of the presence of $f$ in a comment.
-For all frames, we were able to reject the null hypothesis of independence ($p \ll .001$), although with small to moderate effect sizes (e.g., small effects: "Public Opinion" Cramér's V = 0.065 in NYT; moderate effects: "Economic" V = 0.357 in SOCC).
+For all frames, we were able to reject the null hypothesis of independence ($p \ll .001$), although with small to moderate effect sizes (e.g., small effects: ``Public Opinion'' Cramér's V = 0.065 in NYT; moderate effects: ``Economic'' V = 0.357 in SOCC).

 Figure~\ref{fig:retention_type} additionally reveals that the reframing patterns are remarkably consistent across NYT and SOCC, i.e., all points cluster close to the diagonal line of perfect correlation.
-This suggests that our uncovered patterns might reveal a general trend in news reader behavior, rather than being idiosyncratic to a particular outlet or sample, although future analyses across more diverse outlets and countries will need to verify this trend.
+This cross-outlet consistency addresses a key limitation of previous single-outlet studies and suggests that our uncovered patterns might reveal a general trend in news reader behavior, rather than being idiosyncratic to a particular outlet or sample.